-CLASS: I B.Com COURSE NAME: BUSINESS COMMUNICATION ---------------- ------------------------------------- c.
+KARPAGAM ACADEMY OF HIGHER EDUCATION om (BPS) COURSE NAME: BUSINESS COMMUNICATION CLASS: I B.Com (BPS) COURSE CODE: 17AEC101 BATCH-2017-2020 UNIT: II b.
+It was decided that a sub-committee be set up to consider c.
 Resolved that a blood donation camp be held on 15th August.
 (The verb is used in the subjunctive mood: "be done, be appointed", etc.)